ncatlab/nlab-content/pages/9/4/5/7/27549/content.md

     \\
     &=&
     e^{\pi \mathrm{i}/4} \, \sqrt{k}
-    \,.
+    \,,
   \end{array}
 $$
-Here the steps are, in order of appearance:
+where the steps are, in order of appearance:

 1. definition of $r$,